 How about the sales team?
 Yes, this is about me.
-As a sales guy (now that's an admission!), I'm the one that studies the prospect, makes the initial sales call, demos the features, resolves barriers, negotiates terms, closes contracts, so why wouldn't I want to see what the prospect is doing on the website?
-I'm dealing with diverse and real people so I absolutely need to know their current state of mind before, during and after my interactions with them.
+As a sales guy (now that's an admission!), I'm the one who studies the prospect, makes the initial sales call, demos the features, resolves barriers, negotiates terms, and closes contracts, so why wouldn't I want to see what the prospect is doing on the website?
+I'm dealing with diverse and real people so I absolutely need to know their current state of mind before, during, and after my interactions with them.

-As a sales guy I'm desperate for all the information I can find about my prospect so I can give them a personalized experience - just like Sitecore does.
+As a sales guy, I'm desperate for all the information I can find about my prospects so I can give them a personalized experience - just like Sitecore does.

 I've written about this before but few, it seems, appreciate the value of these insights into the mind of a prospect.
 So what can we learn about a prospect's visit to a website?